 Located in Whalers Gate close to the Base Hospital and Countdown, Jean Sandel Village is perfectly positioned on a sunny site with elevated views of the sea and Mt Taranaki and there's a lifestyle option to suit everyone.
-You can choose from a townhouse, an independent apartment or the extra support of a serviced apartment.
+You can choose from a townhouse, an independent apartment or the extra support of an assisted-living apartment.
 If your needs change over time, our state-of-the-art care centre provides 111 care rooms offering resthome, hospital and specialist dementia care.
 Jean Sandel care centre is located within the same village community and, as a Ryman resident, you will have priority access.

 The amenities include an all-weather bowling green, putting green, indoor heated swimming pool, spa, grand internal atrium, library, gym, hair and beauty salon, bar, shop and movie theatre.